Introduction

 - Coordinate systems

-They are becoming the digital workforce of modern businesses.
+They are becoming the digital workforce of modern firms.

 Voice AI